 Of course, after being in a truck accident, you should first seek medical attention and receive a thorough physical exam.
 You may have suffered internal injuries or other injuries without apparent symptoms.
 These are some of the most common truck accident injuries:

-1. Back and Neck Injuries
+Back And Neck Injuries

 The vulnerable position of the human body, combined with the tremendous forces exuded in a truck accident creates a recipe for disaster.
 Because of their vulnerable position in the human body, back and neck injuries are unfortunately very common in truck accidents.

-Here are some of the most common back and neck injuries that an Atlanta truck accident attorney at our firm has come in contact with:
+Common back and neck injuries that an Atlanta truck accident attorney at our firm has come in contact with:

 Whiplash